A Review on Quantum Circuit Optimization using ZX-Calculus

+Fault-tolerant quantum computing is the key to large-scale quantum computing.
+It implements logical qubits with many physical qubits and error-correction, such that errors can be corrected faster than they accumulate~\cite{shor1996faulttolerance,gottesman2009qec}.

-\paragraph{Qubit count} Quantum circuits are composed of quantum gates that act on logical qubits.
-In the context of ZX-diagrams, the number of logical qubits is the maximum number of wires intersected by any vertical cut through the diagram.
+\paragraph{Qubit Count} Quantum circuits are composed of quantum gates that act on logical qubits.
+In the context of ZX-diagrams, the number of logical qubits is the maximum number of wires intersected by any vertical cut through the diagram~\cite{vandaele2024qubitcountoptimizationusingzxcalculus}.

-\paragraph{T-gate count} The T-gate is a particularly noisy single-qubit gate that forms a universal gate set when combined with the Clifford gate set.
-Unlike typical single-qubit Clifford gates, the T-gate significantly adds quantum error correction overhead to current NISQ architectures.
+\paragraph{T-Gate Count} The T-gate is a particularly noisy single-qubit gate that forms a universal gate set when combined with the Clifford gate set.
+Unlike typical Clifford gates, the T-gate significantly adds quantum error correction overhead on certain fault-tolerant quantum computing architectures~\cite{fowlerSurfaceCodesPractical2012}.
 Consequently, a prime objective of architecture-independent optimization is to reduce the T-gate count.

-\paragraph{Two-qubit gate count} ZX-diagrams consist of generators and not quantum gates.
-Therefore, it is necessary to translate a ZX-diagram to a quantum circuit using circuit extraction.

-The trade-off between the computational requirements of circuit extraction and the quality of the extracted circuit emphasizes the reliance on the circuit extraction algorithm used.
-Optimization should take place at the ZX-diagram level, bypassing circuit extraction whenever possible.
-One approach to avoid unnecessary circuit extraction is to estimate the number of two-qubit gates from the number of Hadamard wires contained in ZX diagrams as proposed by Staudacher et al.~\cite{staudacherReducing2QuBitGate2023}.

-Architecture-aware approaches require extra steps during the optimization, circuit extraction, or transpilation stage to create an executable quantum circuit.
-These optimization strategies need to take hardware-dependent factors such as qubit connectivity and the quantum computer's topology into account.